Forced conversions of Muslims in Spain: Background

 The Surrender of Granada by Francisco Pradilla Ortiz (1848–1921), depicting the 1492 surrender of Granada, the last Muslim-ruled kingdom in the Iberian Peninsula.

 Islam has been present in the Iberian Peninsula since the Umayyad conquest of Hispania in the eighth century.
 At the beginning of the twelfth century, the Muslim population in the Iberian Peninsula – called "Al-Andalus" by the Muslims – was estimated to number as high as 5.5 million; among these were Arabs, Berbers and indigenous converts.
 In the next few centuries, as the Christians pushed from the north in a process called reconquista, the Muslim population declined.
 At the end of the fifteenth century, the Reconquista culminated in the fall of Granada, with the Muslim population of Spain estimated to be between 500,000 and 600,000 out of a total Spanish population of 7 to 8 million.
 Approximately half of the Muslims lived in the former Emirate of Granada, the last independent Muslim state in the Iberian Peninsula, which had been annexed by the Crown of Castile.
 About 20,000 Muslims lived in other territories of Castile, and most of the remainder lived in the territories of the Crown of Aragon.
 These Muslims living under Christian rule were known as the Mudéjars.

 In the initial years after the conquest of Granada, Muslims in Granada and elsewhere continued to enjoy freedom of religion.
 This right was guaranteed in various legal instruments, including treaties, charters, capitulations, and coronation oaths.
 For example, the Treaty of Granada (1491) guaranteed religious tolerance to the Muslims of the conquered Granada.
-Kings of Aragon, including King Ferdinand II and Charles V, swore to protect the Muslims' religious freedom in their oaths of coronation.
+Kings of Aragon, including Ferdinand II and Charles I, swore to protect the Muslims' religious freedom in their oaths of coronation.

 Three months after the conquest of Granada, in 1492, the Alhambra Decree ordered all Jews in Spain to be expelled or converted; this marked the beginning of a set of new policies.
 In 1497, Spain's western neighbor Portugal expelled its Jewish and Muslim populations, as arranged by Spain's cardinal Cisneros in exchange for a royal marriage contract.
 Unlike the Jews, Portuguese Muslims were allowed to relocate overland to Spain, and most did.